Any color$140 $70 Save 50%

 Support.
 There are two types:

 - Ankle Support.
-There has been no significant difference between the support given by low-cut hiking shoes and mid-cut/high-cut hiking boots.
+There has been no significant difference between the support given by low-top hiking shoes and mid-top/high-top hiking boots.
 What evidence suggests is that those who wear hiking shoes that are low cut get to benefit more as they are wearing something lighter, less expensive and more comfortable.
 The key is ankle strengthening and exercises.

 - Arch Support.
 The arches of the foot help distribute weight evenly when walking on uneven surfaces.
 There are foot shapes that require more arch support than the others.